🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Cocido Madrileño, Churros & the Art of Late Breakfast

-Madrid’s food culture is the most metropolitan in Spain — a city that draws food traditions from all seventeen regions and has been elaborating them for 400 years in the court culture of the Spanish capital.
-The cocido madrileño — the Madrid chickpea, vegetable, and meat stew, served in three courses (the broth first, then the vegetables, then the meats — morcillo beef, chorizo, black pudding, chicken) — is the most emblematic Madrid dish, available at Lhardy (the 1839 restaurant on the Carrera de San Jerónimo — the oldest restaurant in Madrid, its downstairs counter serving consommé and croquetas since the 19th century) or at La Bola (Calle de la Bola 5 — the finest traditional cocido in the city, cooked in individual terracotta pots in a wood-burning oven — lunch only, EUR 30–40 for the full set).
-Churros con chocolate: the Madrid breakfast — fried dough sticks dipped in thick hot chocolate at the Chocolatería San Ginés (Pasadizo de San Ginés 5 — open 24 hours, the post-nightclub traditional breakfast destination — churros at 4am with the tablao flamenco crowd is as Madrid as it gets).
-The bocadillo de calamares (squid ring sandwich on a baguette — the Madrid street food staple, available from the bars on the Plaza Mayor and surrounding streets, EUR 3–4 — the best is at Bar La Campana on the Calle Botoneras).
+Madrid’s food culture is the most metropolitan in Spain — a city that draws traditions from all seventeen regions.
+The cocido madrileño — the Madrid chickpea, vegetable and meat stew served in three courses — is the most emblematic Madrid dish, at Lhardy (the 1839 restaurant, the oldest in Madrid) or La Bola (Calle de la Bola 5 — cooked in individual terracotta pots in a wood-burning oven — lunch only, EUR 30–40).
+Churros con chocolate at the Chocolatería San Ginés (open 24 hours — churros at 4am with the flamenco crowd is as Madrid as it gets).
+The bocadillo de calamares (squid-ring baguette — the Madrid street-food staple around the Plaza Mayor, EUR 3–4).

-The Madrid vermut tradition (el vermut — vermouth, drunk between midday and 2pm on weekends, with olives and a small tapa — the Bodega de la Ardosa on Calle Colón, serving their own barrel vermouth since 1892) is the finest pre-lunch ritual in Spain.
-Order a glass of vermut rojo (red vermouth) with ice and an orange slice, a plate of olives, and a tortilla de patatas — this is the Madrid Sunday at its most characteristically itself.
+The Madrid vermut tradition (el vermut — drunk between midday and 2pm on weekends, with olives and a small tapa) is the finest pre-lunch ritual in Spain.
+Order a glass of vermut rojo with ice and an orange slice, olives, and a tortilla de patatas.
+Madrid’s DiverXO (chef David Muñoz) was ranked the world’s No.4 restaurant in 2025.

 What to Do